 MUS M601 Masters Seminar in Musicology: Variable Topics (3 cr.)
 P: Consent of instructor.
-For MA students in musicology.
+For MA Musicology students.
 Formal research paper required.
 Taken ordinarily in the spring semester of the first year.
 May be taken more than once for credit toward MA.